massalabs/massa/docs/technical-doc/storage-costs.rst

 If you want to calculate the storage cost of your address in the ledger the formula is : 32 (address size) + 5 (balance size constant) + bytecode.len() + sum_i(10 (key size constant) + datastore[i].len())

+The storage costs are always paid by the caller address.
+If you are using ABI like set_bycode_for you will be charge for the stora costs.

 Example
 -------